View of Street

 View over Emporio

-Cavernous Homes
+Cavernous homes

 You don’t want to miss out on the beautiful sights featured on postcards, but you could really do without other travellers on your holiday photos?
 Then the village of Emporio in the south of the volcanic island of Santorini, which is just cautiously opening up to tourism, might be just the right spot for you.
 You may notice that the ground here is a little different.
 That’s because it consists almost exclusively of tuff: volcanic igneous rock which, although solidified, is considered a soft stone.
 Due to these special circumstances, Emporio’s early residents hardly ever built traditional houses, mostly opting for caves in the rocks instead.